 - a) Who may propose.
-Only PIs affiliated with institutions located in ESA member states are eligible to propose for ASTRO-F Open Time programme through ESA.
+Only PIs affiliated with institutions located in ESA member states are eligible to propose for AKARI Open Time programme through ESA.
 This requirement does not extend to Co-Investigators. - b) Due date of proposals.
-Proposals are due on 18 November, 2005, 09:00 hrs UT. - In view of possible network congestion close to the deadline, proposers are urged to submit their proposals well in advance of the due date. - c) Proposal format.
-Proposals must be submitted electronically using the Tool available the ASTRO-F Submission atwebsite http://www.astro-f.esac.esa.int/.
+Proposals are due on 4 July, 2008, 09:00 hrs UT.
+In view of possible network congestion close to the deadline, proposers are urged to submit their proposals well in advance of the due date. - c) Proposal format.
+Proposals must be submitted electronically using the Proposal Submission Tool available at the AKARI http://akari.esac.esa.int/.
 Details of the mission, instruments and observing modes (AOTs) are provided in the Observers Manual documentation.
 Observers are required to check the visibility and the technical feasibility of the observations, and the duplication with blocked observations, via usage of the specific tools provided.
-Proposals should include a scientific justification for the program and a demonstration of the feasibility of the proposed observations and the need of the unique capabilities of ASTRO-F for carrying out the investigation.
-The scientific justification is limited to 5 pages at most (3 for text and 2 for figures and tables).
+Proposals should include a scientific justification for the program and a demonstration of the feasibility of the proposed observations and the need of the unique capabilities of AKARI for carrying out the investigation.
+The scientific justification is limited to 6 pages at most (4 for text and 2 for figures and tables).
+A latex template is provided.
 The proposal will include the complete target list and associated observation details.